IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 ### [DataType]

-The following values of `DataType` when provided to `DataTypeAttribute` on a `string` property will alter the behavior of the [Vue Components](/stacks/vue/coalesce-vue-vuetify/overview.md).
+Some values of `DataType` when provided to `DataTypeAttribute` on a `string` property will alter the behavior of the [Vue Components](/stacks/vue/coalesce-vue-vuetify/overview.md).
 See [c-display](/stacks/vue/coalesce-vue-vuetify/components/c-display.md) and See [c-display](/stacks/vue/coalesce-vue-vuetify/components/c-input.md) for details.

 ### [ForeignKey]